kni-labs/optical-image-sizing/README.md

 ![grid of logos, before and after normalization](https://github.com/kni-labs/optical-image-sizing/blob/df1cfa533f4247142a9be9a11006ed46ab982290/test/preview.gif?raw=true)

 ### What is this?
 This is a small script that loops through all the images of a specified container and resizes them be similarly sized.
-This is especially handy on logos, but has other applications as well.
+This is especially handy on logos, but has other applications as well (product images, etc).

 ### Why not scale the images manually?
 The absolute best way to insure a set of images always looks sized properly in relation to each other is to manually size them within the same-sized containers.
 Many times this isn't feasible or a good use of time.
 This also becomes problematic when there are many images or they need to be added dynamically from a backend (from client).